Ranjan0189/Celestial-Identifier/README.md

 #Celestial-Identifier
-A Prolog prototype expert system for identifying celestial objects
+A Prolog prototype expert system for identifying celestial objects.

+PROBLEMS: User should be able to answer 'unknown'
+          How can we calculate the diameter of a celestial object?
+I know it is measurable from Earth, but how?

 ##To Run:
 1. Start a Prolog session